 Using Optuma with the Cloud

 At its simplest, the ‘cloud’ is a term used to describe internet-based services, with online file storage being one of the most popular.
-By using such a service it is possible to keep all of your personal Optuma files (such as workbooks, settings, custom toolbar, chart and page layouts, and script formulas) in the cloud, thus making them safe if your hard drive fails.
+By using such a service it is possible to keep backups of all of your personal Optuma files (such as workbooks, settings, custom toolbar, chart and page layouts, and script formulas) in the cloud, thus making them safe if your hard drive fails.
 If a failure should happen, then the program and historical end-of-day data can always be restored by reinstalling from your account page, with your work being restored from the cloud.

 Online Storage Providers

 There is a growing number of providers in the online file storage market, nearly all of whom offer at least 2GB of free space (unless you have enormous workbooks, this amount will be sufficient for your Optuma files).
 Among the most popular providers are Dropbox, Google Drive and Microsoft’s OneDrive.
 We are not in a position to recommend one service over another, however, Google Drive has been used for the purposes of this example.
 Click here for an independent and comprehensive summary of the various providers available.

 Changing your Optuma Backup Location to the Cloud

 By default, Optuma makes a copy of all your files (including workbooks, scans, layouts and scripting formulas) and saves them to your PC.
 However, if your PC fails then you are in danger of losing all your work if you haven’t make a backup of your PC.
 As such, once you have set up your cloud drive on your computer you can use that as the backup location, meaning that should your computer fail then you will be easily able to restore your files from the cloud.

 In Optuma, click on the Settings menu and select Backup Settings to change the location where the files will be saved.
 In this example, an Optuma folder was created in Google Drive, and where the last 10 daily backups will be saved: